deors/workshop-pipelines/README.md

 Note that the preceding commands will set up persistent volumes so all configuration, plugins and data persists across server restarts.

 Sometimes, Docker daemon is in a different folder.
 In those cases, use path /usr/bin/docker.

+### Jenkins configuration

+On first run, Jenkins will show a wizard to configure the instance.
+This configuration needs to be done only on first run.

+The first step is to confirm the initial administrator password which is kept safe in the `ci-jenkins-home` volume.
+Simply navigate to the right folder inside the volume, and take note of the initial password.

+Next step is to install an initial selection of plug-ins.
+Starting with the suggested plug-ins is generally a good idea.

+Finally, create the first administrator user.
+Take note of the user and password as it will be required to login into Jenkins from now on.

 ## The anatomy of a Jenkins pipeline